natewind/tengwar-yantaina/README.md

 * S is always denoted by *silme*, since there’s no way for a font to understand etymology.
 If you want *súle* instead, you have to spell out TH.
 * *Noldo* is not used anywhere by default, for the reason above and because no Classical Mode samples of it are known.
 Type Ñ if you want it anyway.
-* To denote duodecimal 10 and 11, J and Z are used, since they’re the only letters that never appear in Latin transcriptions of Noldorin Quenya.
+* To denote duodecimal 10 and 11, J and Z are used, since they’re the only Latin letters that never appear in transcriptions of Noldorin Quenya.

 ## TODO

-* [x] Create groups
-* [x] Implement substitutions
+* [ ] Test & fix stuff
+* [ ] Consider using appropriate OpenType features instead of just `liga`
+* [ ] Combine glyphs for long vowels & diphtongs to simplify GSUB (without breaking hinting)
 * [ ] Import issues
 	* [ ] `Ignoring 'PCLT' PCL 5 data table`
 	* [ ] `Windows will reject fonts with an OS/2 version number of 0`